 - Provide information on the countries of destination for each State’s exports.

-Many of these top producing States’ exports exceed what their share of farm receipts indicates.
-Accordingly, about 20 States produce highly exportable commodities, resulting in production-based total export estimates larger than the value obtained from multiplying the corresponding ratio of farm receipts by U.S. agricultural exports.
-This discrepancy may result when value added through processing is attributed not to the States that processed those exported products but to the States that originally produced the primary raw materials of those exports.
+Many States’ exports vary from what their share of farm receipts might indicate.
+States producing relatively more exportable commodities, result in production-based total export estimates larger than the value obtained from multiplying the corresponding ratio of farm receipts by U.S. agricultural exports.
+This discrepancy may result when value-added through processing is attributed not to the States that processed those exported products but to the States that originally produced the primary raw materials of those exports.
 Thus, States producing most of the exported commodities—measured as shares of farm receipts—are credited with proportionally higher export values.
 On this point, the production-based and receipts-based methods are compatible.

+It is instructive to compare the differences between production-based and receipts-based methods using the case of 2010 exports as an example.
 Farm cash receipts are computed by multiplying farm production by unit price.
 As such, farm receipts-based export estimates use information from commodity prices that production-based exports do not.
 For example, although Arkansas produced and exported more than twice as much rice as California did in 2010 (table 1), California’s higher unit prices for rice raised its export value relative to Arkansas’s export value.
 The farm receipts-based export estimate for Arkansas rice was $982 million in 2010, or only 1.5 times California’s rice export estimate.
-Thus, different prices between States for the same commodity will result in different export estimates, when based on farm receipts.
+Thus, different prices between States for the same commodity will result in different export estimates when based on farm receipts.
 When two States produce equal quantities of a commodity, their production-based export estimates will be the same but will differ if their farm receipts reflect any price difference.

-Additionally, when 2 States have equal farm receipt ratios—as between Indiana and North Carolina in 2010—their export estimates will depend on the highly exportable commodities they produce.
-Even though Indiana and North Carolina have the same 3.1 percent share of total U.S. farm cash receipts, Indiana’s larger production of grain and oilseed products relative to North Carolina results in a larger difference in export estimates than what the production-based export estimates indicate.
-Ultimately, the difference between receipts-based export estimates (or $928 million) is $250 million more than the difference between production-based estimates (or $678 million) (table 2).
+Additionally, when two States have equal farm receipt ratios—as between Indiana and North Carolina in 2010—their export estimates will depend on the highly exportable commodities they produce.
+Even though Indiana and North Carolina had the same 3.1 percent share of total U.S. farm cash receipts, Indiana’s larger production of grain and oilseed products relative to North Carolina resulted in a larger difference in export estimates than what the production-based export estimates indicated.
+Ultimately, the difference between receipts-based export estimates (or $928 million) was $250 million more than the difference between production-based estimates (or $678 million) (table 2).
 In other words, exports based on production volume tend to underestimate export values.
-By contrast, exports based on farm receipts are more favorable for States from which high value exports originate or for States whose farm production is disproportionately represented in U.S. exports, such as grains and oilseeds.
+By contrast, exports based on farm receipts are more favorable for States from which high-value exports originate or for States whose farm production is disproportionately represented in U.S. exports, such as grains and oilseeds.

 Currently, there is no cash receipts-based method—as used for the State Exports, Cash Receipts Estimates—providing a similar estimate of foreign imports at the State level.
 To provide comparable information regarding both imports and exports for States, ERS relies on the U.S. Department of Commerce, Bureau of the Census’ State Data Series, which includes the State of Origin of Movement (OM) Series and the State of Destination (SD) Series.